Transient (Visiting) Admission

 To be considered for admission as a visiting student, an applicant must:

-- have completed the first-year curriculum at an ABA-accredited law school;
+- have completed the first-year curriculum at an ABA-accredited American Association of Law Schools member school;

 - be in good academic standing at current law school;

-- and present compelling personal reasons for taking courses in Austin.
+- present compelling personal reasons for taking courses in Austin.

-The completed electronic application, together with the nonrefundable application fee of $70, must be submitted through your LSAC.org account by the following deadlines: June 19 (fall transient), November 15 (spring transient), and May 1 (summer transient).
+The completed electronic application, together with the nonrefundable application fee of $70, must be submitted through your LSAC.org account by the following deadlines: June 18 (fall transient) and November 15 (spring transient).
+A completed paper application, together with the nonrefundable application fee of $70, must be submitted to the Admissions Office by May 1 (summer transient).

 If permission to visit is granted, we cannot guarantee that specific courses you wish to take, or particular professors under whom you want to study, will be available.
 Priority enrollment is given to current Texas Law students, and a number of popular courses are often oversubscribed.
 A visiting student is not allowed to petition for enrollment in oversubscribed courses.